IvAlexP/projects/team_projects/logical_schemes_interpreter/README.md

 ## Usage
 ### The left menu
 You can draw the logical scheme on the provided display by selecting shapes from the menu on the left side of screen for commands such as *start*, *finish*, *start if*, *end if*, *read*, *write* and *attribute*.
-The shapes can be moved on the display by clicking on them and then on their new position.
-They should be connected by double-clicking on them.
+The shapes can be moved on the display by left clicking on them and then on their new position.
+You can delete a shape by right clicking on it.
+All shapes should be connected by double-clicking on two of them consecutively.

 ### The down menu
 On the down side of the screen, there are several buttons which provide options for the user - *new sheme*, *save scheme*, *open scheme* and *run*.